 Daniel R. Matlis is Founder and President of Axendia, an analyst firm providing trusted advice to Life-Science and Healthcare Executives on Business, Technology and Regulatory matters.
 Dan has over 25 years of experience in the Industry spanning the entire value chain.
 He is an active member in FDA’s Case for Quality Initiative and has presented Axendia’s research findings to industry executives and the FDA.

 Program Manager, Case for Quality

 US Food And Drug Administration

-Cisco Vicenty is a Mechanical Engineer at US Food And Drug Administration.
-He is also currently the Program Manager for the Case for Quality (CfQ) within the Office of Compliance, Center for Devices and Radiological Health (CDRH), FDA.
+Cisco Vicenty is the Program Manager for the Case for Quality (CfQ) within the Office of Compliance, Center for Devices and Radiological Health (CDRH), FDA.
 This effort is part of the CDRH strategic priorities for 2016 and 2017.
 This strategic priority will improve access and outcomes for patients by engaging industry, payers, providers, and patients in order to increase focus on the quality and performance of medical devices.